Ah, job hunting. It’s challenging, nerve-wracking, and daunting. How many times have you visited online job sites, only to feel overwhelmed?

-To start applying, you have to create an account first.
-You also have to create a JobStreet profile, which reads like a resume.
+Create an account first.
+Set up your JobStreet profile, which reads like a resume.
 However, it’s best to upload a copy of your actual resume when posting on online job sites.

-One of the most popular online job sites in the Philippines, Kalibrr is quite similar to JobStreet because you also need to create an account to start exploring opportunities.
-You have to create a profile that essentially reads like a resume as this is the first thing employers see when you apply for a job.
+One of the most popular online job sites in the Philippines, Kalibrr is similar to JobStreet.
+Create an account to start exploring opportunities.
+You also have to create a profile, as this is the first thing employers see when you send applications.

-You can browse jobs by job title, company, industry, or location.
+Browse jobs by job title, company, industry, or location.
 Indeed also lets you search for opportunities based on your desired salary.

 With a click of a button, you can apply for job opportunities and your online resume will be sent to the employer.
 They can also contact you using Indeed’s messaging feature.

 LinkedIn is more than a job listing site—it’s a networking platform for professionals.
 Much like your favorite social media platform, you can post articles and insights, upload photos, and connect with people.
-But of course, you have to keep it professional.
+But of course, you have to keep it professional!

-You can filter jobs by employment type, job title, experience level, and location.
+Filter jobs by employment type, job title, experience level, and location.
 LinkedIn’s messaging feature also makes it easier for employers to connect with candidates.

 In addition, LinkedIn has a lot of helpful articles and video tutorials to help you ace your job application.
 The job site also offers LinkedIn Learning, where you can take free or paid online courses about almost everything.

 A career platform for Filipino professionals, Bossjob connects SMEs with pre-screened experienced job seekers, serving as a one-stop portal for hiring.
 The company started its operations in the Philippines in 2018.